schmee/daguerreo/README.md

 The way to communicate results between tasks in Daguerreo is the **job context**.
 The job context is a map that contains the result of all the tasks that have been completed so far (and any initial value passed to `run`).
 The `:fn` function in a task takes the context as the first argument and must return a map which will be merged into the context that is passed in to the next tasks. specifying dependencies, you can ensure that all the data needed for a task is ready and contained in the context before the task is scheduled to run.

  Behind the scenes, Duagerreo creates a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that models the flow of information between tasks.
-Tasks are scheduled so that independent tasks are run in parallell whenever possible, and if a tasks throws an exception it will be automatically re-scheduled and tried again.
+Tasks are scheduled so that independent tasks are run in parallel whenever possible, and if a tasks throws an exception it will be automatically re-scheduled and tried again.
 The maximum number of running task and the maximum number of retries are both configurable per task and job.

 ## Early termination: cancellation and timeouts